Picture of Alexander Thomson

 Personal

-On the nights and weekends I am something of a serial hobbyist.
-I enjoy Argentine tango, bridge, squash, welding and machining, rock climbing, snowboarding, jazz drumming, and unicycling, to name a few.
+On nights and weekends I enjoy Argentine tango, chess, bridge, squash, ping-pong, welding, machining, glassblowing, snowboarding, and unicycling.